We encourage students to explore academic subjects outside of business to complement their MBA coursework.

 Full-time MBA students may take:

-- Up to 6 units of graduate courses (numbered 200 or higher) or upper-division undergraduate courses (numbered 100-199) in other UC Berkeley departments to count toward the 51 units needed to graduate from the MBA program.
-Please note that DeCal courses (whether they are upper-division or lower-division) cannot be counted towards your degree.
+- Up to 6 units of graduate courses (numbered 200-299) or upper-division undergraduate courses (numbered 100-199) in other UC Berkeley departments to count toward the 51 units needed to graduate from the MBA program.
+Haas Undergraduate courses cannot be taken and counted towards the MBA degree, regardless of their course number.

-You may not take lower-division courses (numbered 1-99) or DeCal courses for degree credit, but they may be taken as an overload, strictly for your own interest.
-Lower-division foreign language courses (see below) are an exception.
+- You may not take lower-division courses (numbered 1-99) or DeCal courses for degree credit, but they may be taken for your own interest.
+This includes PE courses.
+Lower-division foreign language courses are an exception (see below).